sherpa/sherpa/docs/plots/index.rst

 Overview
 ========

-Sherpa has support for different plot backends, although at present there is only one, which uses the :term:`matplotlib` package.
+Sherpa has support for different plot backends, with the default being the :term:`matplotlib` package; :term:`bokeh` is also available for interactive plots :ref:`in a web browser or notebook <bokeh-api>`.
+See :ref:`the backend documentation <Plotting-backends>` for more details on the available backends and how to select them.

 Interactive visualizations of images is provided by :term:`DS9` - an Astronomical image viewer - if installed, whilst there is limited support for visualizing two-dimensional data sets